 You could also do: Mountain Helgafell.

 We drove back to Reykjavik early morning, dropped off a rented car, spent the whole day exploring the city.
-Afterwards, took a transfer to the Blue Lagoon (late evening).
-The only drawback: the Blue lagoon was not quite that blue.
-I really expected them to have a better lighting system: it was quite dark to appreciate the water color.
+Afterwards, we took a transfer to the Blue Lagoon (late evening).
+The only drawback: the Blue Lagoon was not quite that blue.
+I really expected them to have a better lighting system: it was quite dark to appreciate the watercolor.
 So if it is one of the main things you want to see in Iceland – book in advance and go there first thing in the morning.

 To Sum Up

 I know, it looks like after this schedule you´d need at least another week of vacation to recover [lol] Nevertheless, me and my husband, we both arrived home energized and happy with this intensive sightseeing.
 In Iceland, we would wake up around 6 a.m. with no alarm every day (probably due to the time difference with Europe).
-Moreover, we would drive from 4 to 6 hours every day (except one day in Akureiri and the last one in Reykjavik).
+Moreover, we would drive from 4 to 6 hours every day (except one day in Akureyri and the last one in Reykjavik).
 However, when everything around is so beautiful and you make many stops along the way – you simply don’t get bored from driving.